edoballa/Project_EHR/README.md

    - **Objective:** To evaluate the model's performance in predicting T2D while controlling for age as a variable.

 ## How it works
-**To obtain the FIMMG dataset in Excel format, request the VRAI research team at the following link:** https://vrai.dii.univpm.it/content/fimmg-dataset

 1. **Triplet Network Training:** The Triplet Network learns to generate meaningful embeddings by minimizing the distance between similar samples (positive pairs) and maximizing the distance between dissimilar samples (negative pairs) using triplet loss.
 2. **Embedding Generation:** After training, the model generates embeddings for the dataset, which represent the feature space in a more compact and discriminative form.
 3. **AdaBoost Classification:** The generated embeddings are used to train an AdaBoost classifier to predict whether a subject has Type 2 Diabetes.
 The model is evaluated using cross-validation on several metrics.